#You've got a Science Fair Project to do... Now what?

-We have a great website for you called "Science in Context."
-By following these steps, you'll get everything you need including an outline of how to do an experiment, a list of the materials you'll need, related resources for the research section of your project and a citation in the format you need for the experiment!
+We have a digital resource for you called "Science in Context" that can help you choose and conduct a successful experiment!
+You'll get everything you need including an outline of how to do an experiment, a list of the materials you'll need, related resources for the research section of your project, and a citation in the format you need for the experiment!

 - Go to the Science in Context database by clicking or typing this link into your internet browser's address bar: www.jaxpubliclibrary.org/science-context

-- Enter your Library Card number (if you're a Duval County Public Schools student, this is your S number).
+- Enter your Library Card Number (Duval County Public School students: enter your S number).

-- Look for the search box on the right hand side of the page, click in it and type Science Fair Projects and Experiments and click the magnifying glass to search.
+- In the Search Bar, type Science Fair Projects and Experiments and click the magnifying glass to search.

 - Scroll down the page and in the grey ON THIS PAGE section, click the link that says Experiments